-Yes, newborns bring lots of joy and happiness to families, but the first year is as exhausting as it is exhilarating.
-The stress of handling your little one around the clock can be difficult for new parents alike.
+Yes, they bring lots of joy and happiness to families, but the first year is as exhausting as it is exhilarating.
+The stress of handling your little one around the clock can be difficult.

 Come to terms with babies cry

 No matter what, your baby is going to cry.
 That’s how babies communicate their needs.
 Babies cry for many reasons, whether it’s because they are hungry, cold, have a wet diaper or just need your attention.
-There are even times when babies cry for what seems like no reason at all.
+You may also find times when babies cry for what seems like no reason at all.

 “If your baby is fed, dry and warm, but is still crying, understand it’s not because you did something wrong,” said Dr. Raizman.
 “You are a great parent and are doing everything in your power for your baby.
 If the crying is upsetting you, you may need to put your baby down in a safe place and walk away for a few minutes.”